coursekevin/repopacker/README.md

 ## The problem

-You're working on a project and you find yourself accumulating large files which are not well-suited for git leading you to exclude from version control using `.gitignore`.
+You're working on a project and you find yourself accumulating large files which are not well-suited for git leading you to exclude from version control.

 Months pass, and you find yourself wanting to share your repository including all of the large files which are now strewn about your repository and hidden from git.